Top-line Growth is Likely to Be Driven by Bionano Genomics Inc. (BNGO) Stock

 BTIG Research raised the price target for the Bionano Genomics Inc. (NASDAQ:BNGO) stock to “a Buy”.
-The rating was released on June 16, 2021.
+The rating was released on June 16, 2021, according to finviz.
 The research report from Oppenheimer has initiated the stock to Outperform, with a price target set at $1.50.

 Sponsored